SNS JU – Frequently Asked Questions

 The sub criterion is to be found in the table of section 3.D that outlines the main award criteria for the various actions.

-For all projects granted under this call, the total amount of eligible costs from members of the 6G-IA not reimbursed by the granting authority (SNS JU) should reach 2.4%, except for Stream B05 and Stream C which is 3.6%, of the total EU funding for this call (EUR 104 million).
 Only for-profit companies that are members of the 6G Industry Association (6G-IA) contribute to IKOP generation.
 The appendix also specifies in a table how the IKOP target at Programme level is converted in minimum values per Stream.
 All percentages of IKOP levels listed in the appendix are minimum values resulting from the conversion of the total targeted IKOP level for the Call when considering past average participation per type of beneficiary (for-profit & not-for-profit members -or non-members- of the 6G-IA).
 Note that universities, even if they are members of the 6G-IA, do not contribute to IKOP as they receive 100% of their eligible costs in all types of project (RIA).

 At evaluation level, the Work Programme appendix also explains under section 1.6 how the IKOP level of a proposal may be used to sort out the ties between two or more equally ranked proposals.